 The length of each of the regions was investigated in all shape categories as shown in Figure 4.21.
 Most extended and curved regions are between 3 and 9 residues, whereas folded regions are comprised of 9 to 17 residues.
 A similar trend can be seen in both datasets of epitopes. t-tests were performed on extended/curved, extended/folded and curved/folded shape pairs which showed that the length distribution of extended/curved regions is not significantly different whereas extended/folded and curved/folded region lengths are significantly different.
-The smallest and longest region in the extended dataset was 3 and 25 residues respectively whereas 80% of extended regions are comprised of 3-9 residues.
-The longest region in the curved dataset was 24 amino acids.
-Folded regions were 8 to 30 residues long with 73% of regions in the range of 9-17 amino acids.
+The smallest and longest region in the extended dataset was 3 and 25 residues

+Figure 4.21: The distribution of region lengths in extended, curved and folded shape regions in single and multiple chain datasets.
 The p-value for extended/curved (0.92), extended/folded (<0.0001) and curved/folded (<0.0001) was computed and was found to be similar in both the single and multiple chain datasets.
+In the box and whisker diagram, the whiskers represent the minimum to maximum values in the data whereas the box shows the lower quartile, median and upper quartile.